molpopgen/BigDataFormats/README.md

 2. gzoffset -- "Returns the current offset in the file being read or written.
 This offset includes the count of bytes that precede the gzip stream, for example when appending or when using gzdopen() for reading.
 When reading, the offset does not include as yet unused buffered input.
 This information can be used for a progress indicator.
 On error, gzoffset() returns –1."
 3. gzseek -- "Sets the starting position for the next gzread or gzwrite on the given compressed file.
 The offset represents a number of bytes in the uncompressed data stream.
 The whence parameter is defined as in lseek(2); the value SEEK_END is not supported."

+Some very important notes:

-__Note:__ gzseek is emulated for files opened for reading.
+1. gzseek is emulated for files opened for reading.
 It can be slow.
 But, it exists, which is very useful.
+2. gztell always returns 0 for a freshly-opened gzfile.
+This happens _even if you open the file in append mode_!!!!
+Implication: zlib is not easily compatible with file-locking methods (see below) and index files must be generated either-after-the fact and/or by a _single instance_ of a program generating the output file.
+After a call to gzwrite/gzprintf, gztell returns the offset in bytes since the file was opened.

 ###C++ functions for seeking